web3-storage/docs/docs/concepts/content-addressing.md

 ## Web3.Storage CIDs under the hood

-Web3.Storage uses CIDs to make its decentralized file storage work, with help from [IPFS](https://ipfs.io) and [Filecoin](https://filecoin.io/) for locating files and making sure they're always available.
+Web3.Storage uses CIDs to make its free, decentralized file storage work, with help from [IPFS](https://ipfs.io) and [Filecoin](https://filecoin.io/) for locating files and making sure they're always available.

 Content addressing is the basis of the peer-to-peer hypermedia protocol IPFS (the InterPlanetary File System), which Web3.Storage uses to locate files.
 When Web3.Storage stores your data on IPFS, it can be retrieved from any IPFS node that has a copy of that data.
 This can make data transfers more efficient and reduce the load on any single node.
 As each user fetches a piece of data, they keep a local copy around to help other users who might request it later.